ZahinRakin/wombus/README.md

 ## Description

-Wombus is a Python-based implementation of the classic Wumpus World AI problem.
+Wumpus is a Python-based implementation of the classic Wumpus World AI problem.
 It provides both a console-based and graphical interface for users to explore and solve the Wumpus World challenge.
 The game involves navigating a grid-based world, avoiding hazards like pits and the Wumpus, and collecting gold to achieve victory.

 ## Features